Advanced Research Projects Agency for Health (ARPA-H)

 Application guidelines for ARPA-H PMs are available here.

-ARPA-H’s four initial focus areas are:
+ARPA-H’s four focus areas are:

 The Office of Research Development is available to deliver presentations on ARPA-H and to respond to other ARPA-H questions.
 Please contact ResearchDevelopment@emory.edu.